Rivington Pike

 Rivington Pike is a hill on Winter Hill, part of the West Pennine Moors at Rivington, Chorley in Lancashire, England.
 The nearest towns are Adlington and Horwich.
 The land and building are owned and managed by Chorley Council.
-The Pike Tower is a prominent local landmark and is located at the summit, it is part of Lever Park.
+The Pike Tower is a prominent local landmark located below the summit, it is part of Lever Park.
 The area is popular with hill walkers and for mountain biking.